• Skip to main content

 This post will lift the lid on the OPT Model and how you can use it to get in or back into shape.

-Also, as a bonus, this article can also help you to pass the NASM CPT Exam because the OPT Model is the roadmap you must know backward and forwards for your certification as a personal trainer.
+Also, as a bonus, this article can also help you to pass the NASM CPT Exam because the OPT Model is the roadmap you must know backward and forward for your certification as a personal trainer.

 Let’s dive in!